tanstephenjireh/vision_app_ocr/README.md

-# OCR app using Llama vision or OpenAI vision model
+# OCR app in Streamlit using Llama vision or OpenAI vision model